Hex27/mongomap/README.md

 The tool attempts to detect differences in page contents, or status code, in order to determine success in injection.
 However, the difference detection mechanism is still kind of skimpy and prone to false positives, and definitely can be polished more.

+Additionally, as a new feature, mongomap will now work with json data types for technique 0 and 1, the not equals injection and the regex injection.

 ## Contributing
 Pull requests are welcome, though I may take a while to respond.